 After that, the new owner can receive the so-called "List of integrity".
 In other words, just an extract from the register proving the buyer's ownership of real estate in Montenegro.
 In fact, the buyer becomes the owner already at the stage of signing the contract of sale and after fulfilling his obligations to pay for the acquired property and receive Clausula Intabulandi from the seller.
 But legally, the buyer of the object is considered the new owner of the acquired housing only after the registration of the sale and purchase agreement in the Cadastre.

-5. Congratulations, you are the happy owner of a piece of paradise in Montenegro!
+5. Congratulations, you are the proud owner of a piece of paradise in Montenegro!